-5.2 Refine External Needline Definitions
+4.2 Refine External Needline Definitions

-An external Needline entity identifies the fact that the operational architecture communicates in some manner with an external Performer (See Section 3.4).
-16 Needlines are decomposable by means of the includes relation.
+An external Needline entity identifies that the operational architecture communicates in some manner with an external Performer (See Section 3.4).16 Needlines are decomposable by means of the includes relation.
 Since a Needline has a maximum of two targets, a decomposable Needline enables the systems engineer/architect to make the Needline connections consistent with the Performer hierarchy, without having to move a terminus point of a Needline to a lower-level Performer.
 This simplifies the maintenance of Needlines through the architecture.

 Needlines may be specified by performance and constraint Requirements.
-Only a Needline should transfer the lowest layer of OperationalItem.
+A Needline should only transfer the lowest level of OperationalItem.